 A wool puddle pad is a versatile tool that I highly recommend for families practicing elimination communication.
 For diaper-free observation time with a young baby, you can lay a wool puddle pad on the bed, add a receiving blanket on top for absorbency, and place a prefold diaper right under Baby's bottom.
 If you co-sleep, a wool mattress protector under your fitted sheet is a great way to protect your bed from misses.
 Wool is breathable, so it won't cause your baby to overheat or get sweaty.

 Despite practicing elimination communication full time, there were still plenty of diaper changes during my son's first year.
-When he was a young baby, a diaper changing pad with contoured sides kept him from rolling away during a diaper change.
-I originally tried to get by with just a flat fabric changing pad, but I quickly discovered that it didn't keep him in place long enough to change his diaper.
-As soon as he started crawling, we switched to sitting diaper changes, which allowed him to crawl away as soon as the diaper was secured.
+When he was a young baby, a contoured diaper changing pad placed on the floor kept him from rolling away during diaper changes.
+I originally tried using a flat fabric changing pad on the couch, but I quickly discovered that it didn't keep him in place long enough to change his diaper.
+As soon as he started crawling, we switched to sitting diaper changes, which allowed him to crawl off the changing pad as soon as the diaper was secured.
 Soon after he started walking, we switched to changing his training pants with him standing up.
-So I would view a changing pad a something useful during the first year.

 Elimination Communication Backup